For many individuals, the ability to obtain high quality and modern vet care for their companion animals is more important than ever before.

 - Fill out and submit an application, including all required documentation, to the state licensing board or veterinary technician association.

-- In some cases, the state may require that the vet tech pass a jurisprudence exam in order to demonstrate his or her understanding of how the state’s laws interact with the practice of veterinary technology.
+- In many cases, the state may require that the vet tech pass a jurisprudence exam in order to demonstrate his or her understanding of how the state’s laws interact with the practice of veterinary technology.

 - Finally, some states allow licensure by endorsement, permitting a vet tech that has already been licensed in another state to simply provide proof of his or her qualifications, instead of being forced to repeat the training process.